Mutation-based Evaluation of Cryptographic API Misuse Detectors: Evaluation Overview and Methodology

-To gauge the impact of the flaws, we studied publicly available applications \add{ \textit{after} investigating \ref{rq:canfind} and \ref{rq:classes}.} We first tried to determine if the misuse instances similar to the ones that led to the flaws were also found in real-world apps (\ie public GitHub repositories) using GitHub Code Search~\cite{github-search}, followed by manual confirmation.
+\myparagraphnew{Step 5 -- Understanding the practical {\em impact} of flaws~(\ref{rq:impact})} To gauge the impact of the flaws, we studied publicly available applications \textit{after} investigating \ref{rq:canfind} and \ref{rq:classes} during the previous study.
+We first tried to determine if the misuse instances similar to the ones that led to the flaws were also found in real-world apps (\ie public GitHub repositories) using GitHub Code Search~\cite{github-search}, followed by manual confirmation.
 Additionally, we manually searched Stack Overflow~\cite{stackoverflow} and Cryptography Stack Exchange~\cite{cryptostackexchange} for keywords such as "unsafe hostnameverifier" and "unsafe x509trustmanager".
 Finally, we narrowed our search space to identify the impact on apps {\em that were in fact analyzed with a \detector}.
 As only \codeqllgtmshort showcases the repos that it scans, we manually explored the top $11$ Java repositories from this set (prioritized by the number of contributors), and discovered several misuse instances that \codeqllgtmshort tool may have failed to detect due to the flaws discovered by \tool.

 \myparagraphnew{Step 6 -- Attributing flaws to mutation vs. base instantiation} To determine whether a flaw detected by \tool can be attributed to mutation, versus the \detector's inability to handle even a base case (\ie the most literal instantiations of the misuse case from the taxonomy), we additionally evaluated each \detector with base instantiations for each misuse that led to a flaw exhibited by it.